akashnag/ash/README.md

 ## Installation

-As **ash** is still in development, there are no prebuilt binaries available for download.
-However, if you have python 3.8 installed on your system, you can download and install a released version or run a developmental build for **ash**.
-To get the nightly release, download the tar-ball from the `dist` folder.
-For Linux users, follow the following steps to get **ash** on your system:

 ### Prerequisites

-You need certain packages and Python 3 itself to download and run the developmental build:
+You need certain packages and Python 3 itself to download **ash**, as there are no prebuilt binaries available yet:

 ```bash
 $ sudo apt install xclip